 Fort Bridger State Historic SiteFort Bridger

 Established by Jim Bridger and Louis Vasquez in 1843 as an emigrant supply stop along the Oregon Trail.
-It was obtained by the Mormons in the early 1850s, and then became a military outpost in 1858.
+It was obtained by the Mormons in the early 1850s and then became a military outpost in 1858.
 In 1933, the property was dedicated as a Wyoming Historical Landmark and Museum.
-There are several restored historical buildings from the military time period, a reconstructed of the trading post operated by Jim Bridger, and an interpretive archaeological site containing the base of the cobble rock wall built by the Mormons during their occupation of the fort.
+There are several restored historical buildings from the military time period, a reconstruction of the trading post operated by Jim Bridger, and an interpretive archaeological site containing the base of the cobble rock wall built by the Mormons during their occupation of the fort.
 All of these locations are signed in Braille.
-In addition, a museum containing artifacts from the various different historical time periods is housed in the 1888 stone barracks building.
-There are gift shops in both museum and the reconstructed trading post.
-There is no camping available at Fort Bridger.
+In addition, a museum containing artifacts from the various historical time periods is housed in the 1888 stone barracks building.

 Fort Laramie National Historic SiteFort Laramie

 Crossroads of a Nation Moving West - This "grand old post," established as a private fur trading fort in 1834, witnessed the entire sweeping saga of America's western expansion and Indian resistance to encroachment on their territories.
-Indians, trappers, traders, missionaries, emigrants, gold seekers, soldiers, cowboys and homesteaders would leave their mark on a place that would become famous in the American West.
+Indians, trappers, traders, missionaries, emigrants, gold seekers, soldiers, cowboys, and homesteaders would leave their mark on a place that would become famous in the American West.
+The park offers ranger-led tours and living history programs.

 Piedmont Charcoal Kilns State Historic SiteFt.
 Bridger